Quickstart

 What's next?

-Now that you have the mental model — agents, structured output, tools, composition — go deeper:
+Now that you have the mental model — processors, structured output, tools, composition — go deeper:

 - Building a chat app?
 React Hooks guide —

-useChathandles the full lifecycle - Building an autonomous agent?
+useChathandles the full lifecycle - Need finer tool control?
 Tools guide + Streaming guide — approval gates, stop conditions, real-time output

-- Designing a multi-agent system?
+- Designing multi-processor systems?
 Composition guide — pipelines, parallel, routing, and loops